[STM32] - part 2 - Lets look inside!

 This schematic shows the full memory layout.
 Grey cells represent reserved memory - meaning, not to be used.
 Starting from the address 0x0000 0000 you can see the part of the memory called CODE.
 It’s broken down into smaller chunks.
 Among those chunks you will find a chunk called Flash memory.
 It starts at 0x0800 0000 and ends at 0x0801 0000.
 That would give a flash memory of 0x0001 0000 (65536 in decimal) which equals to 64KB (K = 1024).

-The last part of the memory I want to discuss today is the Peripherals.
+The last part of the memory I want to discuss is the Peripherals.
 It splits into 5 smaller chunks with Reserved memory in between them.
 Those chunks are: APB1, APB2, AHB1, AHB2, AHB3.
-Those parts of memory are described just below the memory map.
-You will find for example that GPIOA - responsible for the pins connected to the A port, are controlled by AHB2 bus (fancy name for a chunk of memory in this specific case).
+Those parts of the memory are described just below the memory map.
+You will find for example that GPIOA, responsible for the pins connected to the A port, are controlled by registers accessible via the AHB2 bus (a bunch of memory mapped registers).
 What do I mean by controlled?
 Imagine this AHB2 memory space is just a row of switches, where every switch represents a bit.
 By flipping those bits to either 1 or 0 you can control specific parameters of the peripherals.
 You need to change baud rate of a serial communication on USART1 port?
 From table 16 you know the configuration bits are in 0x4001 3800 - 0x4001 3BFF space.

 Everything comes down to memory.
 Processors just read and write from and to memory.